What Is Hashimoto’s Thyroiditis? Symptoms, Treatment and Diet Explained

-Seven out of eight victims of thyroid disease are women, so while there are certainly men who are battling this relatively common autoimmune disorder, it is primarily a women’s health issue.
+Seven out of eight victims of thyroid disease are women, so while there are certainly men who are battling this relatively common autoimmune disorder, it is primarily a women’s health issue (2).

-Due to all the misinformation out there on Hashimoto’s, we devoted this post to explaining each detail of the disease.
-You should come away with a clearer answer to “What is Hashimoto’s Thyroiditis?” and a better understanding of symptoms, treatment methods, and diet restrictions.
+Because of all the misinformation out there on Hashimoto’s, we devoted this post to explaining each detail of the disease and discussing the importance of thyroid function.
+You’ll come away with a clear understanding of Hashimoto’s thyroiditis, and a better knowledge of symptoms, treatment methods and diet restrictions.
 Let’s dive in.

 Hashimoto’s Thyroiditis Symptoms

-Because of the individual nature of Hashimoto’s—meaning that your own genetic landscape, lifestyle and environmental factors, age, and overall health will impact what symptoms you have—it’s difficult to create a single, complete list of symptoms.
-However, the following seem to be common and are in many cases the ones that can lead to an official diagnosis when viewed collectively by a practitioner who is well-versed in the disease:
+Because of the individual nature of Hashimoto’s, your own genetic landscape, lifestyle, environmental factors, age and overall health will impact what symptoms you have.
+It’s difficult to create a universal list of symptoms.
+However, the following seem to be common and are in many cases the ones that can lead to an official diagnosis when viewed collectively by a practitioner who is well-versed in the disease (3):